milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 5. Purposes and legal basis for data processing and categories of recipients

 We process your personal data for various purposes and based on several different legal bases that allow this processing.
 For example, we process your personal data to provide and improve our Services, to provide you with a personalized user experience on this website, to contact you about your eBay account and our Services, to provide customer service, to provide you with personalized advertising and marketing communications, and to detect, prevent, mitigate and investigate fraudulent or illegal activity.
 We also share your information with third parties, including service providers acting on our behalf, for these purposes.
-In addition, we may share your personal data among eBay Affiliates in order to fulfill our contract with you under the User Agreement and, if applicable, the Payments Terms of Use
-- opens in new window or tab
+In addition, we may share your personal data among eBay Affiliates in order to fulfill our contract with you under the User Agreement and, if applicable, the Payments Terms of Use - opens in new window or tab.
-.

 Learn more about section 5